A voxel-level approach to brain age prediction: A method to assess regional brain aging: Materials and Methods

 \subsection{Loss function}

-To accommodate for the multitask modeling approach with three different outputs, a custom loss function is defined to ensure all tasks are given significant importance as the training progresses.
-The loss function for the proposed model is made up of three terms. $\text{Dice}_{\text{loss}}$ is used to accommodate the segmentation task and is computed from the Dice coefficient based on Eq. \ref{eq:dice}.
+To accommodate the multitask modeling approach with three different outputs, a custom loss function is defined to ensure that all tasks are given significant importance as the training progresses.
+The loss function for the proposed model is made up of three terms. $\text{Dice}_{\text{loss}}$ is used to accommodate the segmentation task and is computed from the Dice coefficient (DICE) based on Eq. \ref{eq:dice}.
 The Dice coefficient is a measure of the overlap between the ground truth $Y$ and predicted segmentation $\hat{Y}$.
-The DICE and $\text{Dice}_{\text{loss}}$ are inversely related, making the model learn accurate segmentations as $\text{Dice}_{\text{loss}}$ is minimized during the training process.
+The DICE and $\text{Dice}_{\text{loss}}$ are inversely related, making the model learn accurate segmentations as $\text{Dice}_{\text{loss}}$ is minimized during the training process. \nw{$\text{Dice}_{\text{loss}}$ is first computed for all classes \textit{i.e.} background, GM, WM, and CSF individually and then averaged to obtain the the overall $\text{Dice}_{\text{loss}}$.}

 MAE is the most commonly used metric for the loss function in brain age prediction studies \citep{feng2020estimating,bermudez2019anatomical,he2021global,popescu2021local}.
-The remaining two terms are two versions of MAE to accommodate for the age prediction at the global and voxel-level.
+The remaining two terms are two versions of MAE to accommodate the age prediction at the global and voxel-level.
 Eq. \ref{eq:voxel} is the voxel-level MAE.
 First averaged across all brain voxels in the input, followed by batch average, where $y_{i,j}$ is the voxel-level brain age and $\hat{y}_{i,j}$ is the voxel-level predicted brain age for image $i$ and voxel $j$.
 Eq. \ref{eq:global} is the global-level MAE, averaged over the batch where $y_{i}$ is the global brain age and $\hat{y}_{i}$ is the global predicted brain age for image $i$.
 MAE is the absolute difference between the ground truth and the predicted age.
 In \crefrange{eq:dice}{eq:global}, $m$ is the batch size, and $n$ is the total number of brain voxels in one sample.